erroronline1/caro/readme.md

-order_unreceived = 14 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping sharepoint =  48 ; HOURS, after these files will be deleted tmp =  24 ; HOURS, after these files will be deleted training_renewal = 365 ; DAYS until a training expires, warning per header colour in overviews
+order_unreceived = 14 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping sharepoint =  48 ; HOURS, after these files will be deleted tmp =  24 ; HOURS, after these files will be deleted training_evaluation = 62 ; DAYS until supervisors are reminded to evaluate training_renewal = 365 ; DAYS until a training expires, warning per header colour in overviews

 ; probability factor for similarity of texts in percent